Controlling and granting database access to SQL Database and SQL Data Warehouse

-The Server admin and Azure AD admin accounts has the following characteristics:
+The Server admin and Azure AD admin accounts have the following characteristics:

-- These are the only accounts that can automatically connect to any SQL Database on the server.
+- Are the only accounts that can automatically connect to any SQL Database on the server.
 (To connect to a user database, other accounts must either be the owner of the database, or have a user account in the user database.)

 - These accounts enter user databases as the